Fix Ci

 Successful Response

-Server-composed fix-CI prompt for the frontend to send as a normal chat message via the existing useTaskStream.sendMessage flow.
-Returning the prompt (rather than streaming the message server-side) lets the chat UI render the optimistic user message, stream the assistant chunks live, and persist the exchange via the same code path as a hand-typed message — no separate "did the chat update?" plumbing for synthetic messages.
+Server-composed fix-CI prompt for the frontend to send as a system-event chat message via the existing useTaskStream.sendMessage flow.
+Returning the prompt (rather than streaming the message server-side) lets the chat UI render the optimistic chip, stream the assistant chunks live, and persist the exchange via the same code path as a hand-typed message — no separate "did the chat update?" plumbing for synthetic messages.